FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.2 and Inkscape 0.48/Module 2 Lab.md

 6. Open the Project Properties, select the CRS tab.

 Notice that on the fly CRS transformation is enabled (remember, it was not enabled before) and WGS 84 is the projects current CRS.
 This happened because QGIS realized that layers in the project had different CRS.
 With on the fly CRS transformation enabled, the two Vermont layers still display on top of each other.
 If on the fly CRS transformation was not enabled, the two Vermont layers would not display on top of each other or, even, on the same map at all!
-If you wish to modify the behavior of QGIS and its automatic management of on the fly CRS transformations, you can set the behavior options by clicking SettingsOptionsCRS tab from the main QGIS menu bar.
+If you wish to modify the behavior of QGIS and its automatic management of on the fly CRS transformations, you can set the behavior options by clicking Settings->Options->CRS tab from the main QGIS menu bar.

 Let us now change the project CRS to match our SPCS Vermont shapefile.
 First, we will set the style of the SPCS Vermont to match the WGS 84 Vermont.